Michael-Obele/llmctx/README.md

 # llmctx

-llmctx transforms technical documentation into AI-ready formats.
-It provides a simple way to access condensed, LLM-friendly versions of popular framework and library documentation through preset URLs.
-This makes it easier for developers to use AI coding assistants like Cursor or Zed with accurate, up-to-date context from official documentation sources.
+llmctx transforms Shadcn-Svelte technical documentation into AI-ready formats.
+It provides a simple way to access condensed, LLM-friendly versions of Shadcn-Svelte documentation through preset URLs.
+This makes it easier for developers to use AI coding assistants like Cursor or Zed with accurate, up-to-date context from official Shadcn-Svelte documentation sources.

-- Preset URLs for quick access to LLM-optimized documentation
+- Preset URLs for quick access to LLM-optimized Shadcn-Svelte documentation
-- Regularly updated content from official documentation
+- Regularly updated content from official Shadcn-Svelte documentation

 ## Supported presets